 How Is Pain And Suffering Calculated in a Pedestrian Accident?

-- Multiplier Method: Sum up the cost of all of your accident’s expenses and losses.
+- Multiplier Method: Sum up the cost of all your accident’s expenses and losses.
 Pick 1 (the least) and 5 (the most) to represent your pain level.
 Multiply the final cost by the level of pain for a final value.

 - Expert Testimony: Doctors, therapists, economists, and lifetime care specialists offer expert calculations of care.

-A skilled Philadelphia pedestrian accident attorney can secure a better settlement than you might on your own.
+A skilled Philadelphia pedestrian accident attorney at Munley Law can secure a better settlement than you might on your own.
 They understand your case’s true value, know the legal system, and won’t hesitate to fight for your rights as a pedestrian.
 If settlement negotiations are unsuccessful, they will take your case to court to ensure you receive fair compensation.

 The value of your pedestrian accident claim will be determined by: